 This is something I certainly suffered with (and still do!) and continue to live in the past, replaying things I regret or dislike or didn’t do or playing the victim… or chasing things I wanted or could have or criticising myself for what I could be.

 There comes a point where, enough is enough.

 That’s where mindfulness and meditation can really help us.
 Such a simple and accessible tool, yet not used enough.
-Unfortunately, I think this is sometimes due to either; a lack of understanding, a stigma attached to meditation, or people not wanting to face themselves.
+Unfortunately, I think this is sometimes due to either; a lack of understanding, a stigma attached to meditation, scared to go within or not making yourself a priority.
 It’s not easy being an beginner at something and stepping into the unknown.
 But, it’s where growth occurs and the reason behind wanting to write this beginners guide to meditation, to help you on your journey.

 Mindfulness is simply being in the present moment.
 When was the last time you were actually living in the here and now?
 Because truth be told, this is all we have.
 We can get so caught up, we forget to stop and smell the roses.
 Our lives and experiences are lived entirely through our minds.
 Our state of mind can completely change the way we see the world.

 What is meditation?

-For a moment, try to forget any stereo types you may already have of meditation, because the chances are, they are wrong.
+For a moment, try to forget any stereo types you may already have of meditation.
 Meditation is a really simple and effective tool to help understand our minds, practise focus, reduce stress and live mindfully in the present.
 Meditation helps us observe our thoughts without judgement and train our brains to come back to the present moment.
 Using the breathe and body to stay connected to the present moment is a powerful tool.
 Something I have experience through my regular meditation and yoga practise.